-A: Your supplying Retailer is obliged to undertake your warranty work.
-However, any Elddis Approved / Service Centre, can undertake the work, but this is at their discretion.
-We will also accept services completed by a NCC approved company, but they will not be able to undertake warranty work if they are not approved by Elddis
+A: Any EHG UK Ltd Approved / Service Centre can undertake the service work, but this is at their discretion.
+We will also accept services completed by a NCC approved company, but they will NOT be able to undertake any warranty work if they are not an EHG UK Ltd Approved / Service Centre.